HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Design of HiDVFS

 In this work, we tackle the issue of expert demonstrations by designing a reward function trained using transitions generated by the dynamic environment model alongside real data.
 Instead of strictly matching expert trajectories, our reward estimation approach utilizes the predictive model to simulate future states and evaluate the long-term impact of actions.
 Specifically, we define three state and action tuples tailored to each agent, as shown in Table~\ref{tab:agent_definitions}.
 The profiler agent’s reward, $R_1$, balances \add{makespan-first with} energy as $R_1 = \beta (M_{\text{target}} / (M + \epsilon)) + (1 - \beta) (E_{\text{target}} / (E + \epsilon))$, where $M$ is the actual makespan, $E$ is the average energy consumption, $M_{\text{target}}$ and $E_{\text{target}}$ are target values, $\beta = \add{1}$ to put makespan first, and $\epsilon = 10^{-3}$ to avoid division issues.
 The thermal agent’s reward, $R_2$, manages temperature with $R_2 = 1 - 0.05 |T - T_{\text{target}}|$ (capped at 1) if the average temperature $T$ is at or below the target $T_{\text{target}}$, or $R_2 = 1 - 0.5 (T - T_{\text{target}})$ if above, with a $-1$ penalty if $T$ crosses $T_{\text{target}}$ from below compared to the prior state.
-The priority agent’s reward, $R_3 = (M_{\text{target}} - M) / M_{\text{target}}$, quantifies makespan improvement over the target.
-Figure~\ref{fig:rewardmodel} illustrates this conceptual difference.
-In IRL, the reward function is shaped by aligning expert and agent policies.
-In contrast, our approach maximizes information from key states and model-based predictions without solely relying on expert data.
+The priority agent’s reward, $R_3 = (M_{\text{target}} - M) / M_{\text{target}}$, quantifies makespan improvement over the target. \review{In IRL the reward function is shaped by aligning expert and agent policies; our approach instead maximizes information from key states and model-based predictions without relying solely on expert data (the supplementary material illustrates this conceptual difference).}